yigitaksoy/Wonderdam/README.md

 - After submission, form checks if the current Post title exits in the database, restricting users from adding duplicate posts.
 - Upon successful post, user get redirected to the homepage and greeted with a success message.

+**Blog Post Page**
+- Allowed for visitors and registered users to see.
+- At the top of the page, post title presented.
+- Underneath the title post information such as Author, Post Date, Category, and Address information is presented to the users.
+For post authors and admin an Edit and Delete button is presented allowing author or Admin user to easily manage the post.
+- Underneath the info tags Post image is shown to the user.
+- Underneath the post image, post content is presented.
+- Underneath the post content a link for the place's that opens the website in a new tab is presented for users to get more information about the place.

 **Contact Page**
 - Allowed for all visitors and users of the blog.
 - Using Flask Mail, users are able to contact the Blog Admin via the form.